LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Conclusion

 \section{Conclusion}

-In this work, we present LaST-R1, a unified framework that tightly couples latent reasoning and action generation for VLA models, along with a tailored RL-based post-training paradigm.
+In this work, we present LaST-R1, a tailored RL post-training framework for ``latent reasoning-before-acting'' policies with a unified VLA model coupling latent reasoning and action generation.
 By introducing latent Chain-of-Thought reasoning grounded in global visual representations, our approach enables structured modeling of physical dynamics prior to action execution.
-Building on this design, we propose Latent-to-Action Policy Optimization (LAPO), a novel RL paradigm that jointly optimizes reasoning and action spaces, allowing environmental feedback to shape both external behavior and internal decision processes.
-Furthermore, we introduce an adaptive latent CoT mechanism that dynamically adjusts the reasoning horizon based on task complexity, improving both efficiency and performance.
-Overall, our results highlight the importance of integrating physical latent reasoning into VLA learning and show that jointly optimizing reasoning and action through RL is a promising direction for improving generalization and physical understanding.
-We hope this work provides a foundation for future research on scalable latent reasoning-driven policies for robotic manipulation.
+Building on this design, we propose Latent-to-Action Policy Optimization (LAPO), a novel RL paradigm that jointly optimizes reasoning and action spaces, allowing environmental feedback to shape both external behavior and internal reasoning processes.
+Furthermore, we introduce an adaptive latent CoT mechanism that dynamically adjusts the reasoning horizon based on task diversity, improving both efficiency and performance.
+Experimental results highlight the importance of integrating physical latent reasoning into VLA learning and show that jointly optimizing reasoning and action through RL is a promising direction for improving generalization and physical understanding.
+We hope this work provides a foundation for scaling latent reasoning-driven policies in complex robotic manipulation.